You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 • Or maybe you only have the first 6 hours of your day free while the kids are at school.

-I took this excerpt from the sample 10-week study schedule from Passer’s Playbook (includes sample study schedules that span 1-10 weeks, study plans developed for clients, and example student schedules that go up to 17 weeks).
+(It includes sample study schedules that span 1-10 weeks, study plans developed for clients, and actual example schedules from real bar takers which go up to 17 weeks long.)

-Samples and examples can be used as a template, but YOUR schedule should fit you like a handmade glove and be flexible to YOUR needs and without strict hour-by-hour timing.
+But YOUR schedule should fit you like a handmade glove and be flexible to YOUR needs.

 There are a million ways you could approach this which can’t (and shouldn’t) be captured with a unified master calendar.
 There is no one-size-fits-all bar prep study schedule.
-This alone is reason to abandon the cookie-cutter plan and create one that works for your situation.
+This alone is reason to question the cookie-cutter plan and create one that works for your situation.

 Like why spend more time on Torts and less time on Evidence if that default autopilot setting doesn’t make sense to you?

-Great, but where do you begin?
+But where do you begin?

 You may be lost and not sure where to start heading from here.
 Like you ran into an unfamiliar part of town and your phone dies and you’re desperate for direction (which is why I got a car charger after months of denial about how good my phone’s battery actually was).

 Like the Titanic, going in the right direction is more important than how fast you go.
+Calmly and methodically toward clear waters.

 So here are reminders that will narrow down your routes and simplify the sudoku of choices…